azsk/DevOpsKit/src/AzSK.AAD/Framework/Listeners/UserReports/README.txt

 		\EnvironmentDetails.LOG
 		[This is the log file containing environment data of current PowerShell session.]
 		\SecurityEvaluationData.json
 		[This is the detailed security data for each control that was evaluated.
-This file will be generated only for SVT cmdlets like Get-AzSKAzureDevOpsSecurityStatus etc.]
+This file will be generated only for SVT cmdlets like Get-AzSKAADTenantSecurityStatus etc.]

 	\FixControlScripts